|

 What to report when

-Start with retrieval and citation.
-These two events cover the core attribution signal.
-Add the rest as your integration matures.
+Start with retrieval, grounding, and citation.
+These three events cover the core attribution signal.
+Add display and engagement as your integration matures.

 PriorityEventsWhat it enables